‘Need answers’: Will Sri Lanka’s Tamils find war closure under Dissanayake?

 In March 2009, Jeevarani lost several members of her family, including her parents, her sister and three-year-old daughter when Sri Lankan forces shelled the tents in which they were sheltering, near Mullivaikkal.

 “We had just cooked and eaten and we were happy,” she said.
-“When the shell fell it was like we had woken up from a dream.
-The house was destroyed.”
+“When the shell fell it was like we had woken up from a dream.”

 Jeevarani, now 36, buried all her family members in a bunker and left the area, her movements dictated by shelling until she reached Mullivaikkal.
 In May 2009, she and the surviving members of her family entered army-controlled territory.